 It is important to demonstrate at an interview good appearance as well as good manners.
 So, dress neatly and conservatively.
-Formal dark, muted color suits are the uniform of choice for both women and men.
-Dress should be simple, appropriate and matching with the job you are applied for, as well as with the culture of the company.
+Formal dark, muted colour suits are the uniform of choice for both women and men.
+The dress should be simple, appropriate and matching with the job you are applied for, as well as with the culture of the company.
 Look smart, stable and clean.

-Men usually wear conservative and lightweight Western-style gray, dark blue, brown or black suits, white or light blue shirts and conservative plain ties or ties with small patterns.
+Men usually wear conservative and lightweight Western-style grey, dark blue, brown or black suits, white or light blue shirts and conservative plain ties or ties with small patterns.
 You may select a red tie to impress your interviewer.
-Shoes should be classic in dark colors matching the outfit.
+Shoes should be classic in dark colours matching the outfit.

-Women should wear conservative dresses, suits or skirts and blouses in dark, muted colors with black or brown leather shoes.
+Women should wear conservative dresses, suits or skirts and blouses in dark, muted colours with black or brown leather shoes.
 We recommend closed flat shoes or moderately high-heels.
-Avoid wearing too much make-up, eye-catching accessories and wear only discreet jewelry.
+Avoid wearing too much make-up, eye-catching accessories and wear only discreet jewellery.
 Usually wear just a wedding ring or engagement ring.
-It is preferable for women to look simple, without much jewelry or accessories.
+It is preferable for women to look simple, without much jewellery or accessories.

 Dress for the job you want, not for the job you have

 Red is considered a lucky colour.
 Wearing a red tie, a red blouse, or another red piece of clothing might have a positive effect on your host.
 If you want to accessorize, a fancy watch or an elegant necklace also help you dress to impress.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, undershirts, T-shirts, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.

 Perfume or after-shave should never be strong.
 Fragrances may offend the interviewer or cause an allergic reaction.
 Manicure your nails.